-A generally rather small and stout Mantella frog, body length 19-24 mm, females rarely can reach up to 31 mm.
+A generally small and stout Mantella frog, body length 19-24 mm, females rarely can reach up to 31 mm.
 Dorsally uniformly yellow-orange, in some populations red-orange, often with a translucent shade.
 Bright red flashmarks present.
 Iris nearly uniformly black, only a little light pigment in its upper part.
 Ventrally uniform, similar to dorsal surface but generally somewhat lighter, except red flashmark (extended nearly on the whole tibia).
 Some inner organs visible through the slightly transparent ventral skin.

 The colouration of M. aurantiaca is unique and not easily confused with other species.

 Distribution and Habitat

 Andranomandry, Andranomena, Torotorofotsy.
 It occurs between 920-960m asl in primary and secondary rainforest and usually damp, swampy areas, often associated with screw pine (Pandanus) forest (Vences et al. 2008).

 The occurrence of this species is correlated with humid Pandanus forest, where it can be found in sun-exposed sites (Glaw and Vences 2006).
 Here Mantella aurantiaca can be heard calling from the ground, among vegetation in swampy areas (Glaw and Vences 2006).
 It is active during the day (Blommers-Schlösser and Blanc 1991; Glaw and Vences, pers. obs.).